BcDemir/ProjectQGame/README.md

 - **Gravity**: Bullets are affected by gravity and follow a parabolic trajectory
 - **Power**: Controls the initial velocity of the bullet (higher power needed for longer distances)
-- **Angle**: Determines the launch angle of the bullet
+- **Angle**: Determines the launch angle of the bullet with precise 0.10 degree control
-- **Limited Trajectory Prediction**: Shows only the beginning of your bullet's path, making aiming more challenging
+- **Reticle**: Shows where you're aiming, positioned closer to the player for better control

 ## Strategy Tips

-- Aim for headshots to deal more damage
+- Use the fine angle control to precisely aim for headshots
+- Hold down the arrow keys for smooth, continuous adjustments
 - Try to predict where your opponent will be aiming
 - Adjust your aim based on previous misses
 - Consider both angle and power for the perfect shot